 "Fundamentally, Brazil’s economic equation is murky, and when you toss in the political uncertainty surrounding the October election, you have a Caipirinha-esque recipe for a drawdown in Brazilian equities.
 Quantitatively, all four aspects of EWZ’s underlying market structure are indicating that the most likely direction for price is lower, making EWZ a prime short candidate.
 Behaviorally, investors remain bullish and continue to plow money into EWZ based on last year’s performance, completely unaware of the drawdown risk that is rising.All three Gravities are aligned and decidedly bearish, which means it’s time to put on a short trade and go huntin’ for wabbit."

-May 18: Rockin' Reflation in Short Trade on US Industrials
+Market Call: May 18 - Rockin' Reflation in Short Trade on US Industrials

 "This asset management call is simple: corporate earnings are at a cyclical peak, while both raw material and wage costs are accelerating.
 To add fuel to this bearish fire, this domestic economic reality is occurring against a backdrop of slowing global growth.
 This economic equation means industrial companies with no pricing power are going to be squeezed where it hurts most: in their wallets.
 This is a decidedly bearish Fundamental Gravity, which means it’s time to put on a short trade and go huntin’ for wabbit."

-May 2: Going Both Ways Globally in Mexico and Brazil
+Market Call: May 2 - Going Both Ways Globally in Mexico and Brazil

 "No, I’m not talking about a Fifty Shades of Gray scenario.
 I’m talking about trading from both the long and short side of markets.
 A lot of people in this game, especially those residing in the U.S., are entirely focused on being long.
 They will only evaluate opportunities in which an asset class can increase in value.
 This myopic focus greatly inhibits their performance and risk management, and causes them to miss trades with much better risk profiles than simply being long.
 Sometimes, when I feel frisky, I go both ways at the same time.
 Right now, I’m feeling frisky about Latin ‘Merica and a trade with the potential for a much better risk-reward setup than anything I’m seeing in the States.
 Join me as we head south this week: pack your passports, my friends, and make sure you have a wad of pesos and reals in your wallet."

-April 25: Going Back to the Bar with German Equities
+Market Call: April 25 - Going Back to the Bar by Shorting German Equities

 "As is usually the case, investors are being led by storytelling and EWG’s price chart, rather than the three Gravities.
 The best market opportunities come when investors’ perception of a market diverges from that market’s Gravitational reality.
 That is exactly what is happening with EWG right now."

-April 18: Energy’s Resurgence after a slow start to 2018
+Market Call: April 18 - Energy’s Resurgence after a slow start to 2018 says Be Long XOP

-FXI: SLower China Growth, Rising Inflation Equals Crash in Equities
+Market Call: March 14 - SLower China Growth, Rising Inflation Equals Crash in Chinese Equities

 Long the Consumer Discretionary Sector Via XLY